-Here are a few top-rated ones for your consideration.
+Here are a few top-rated public colleges for your consideration in Nairobi.

 This is one of the oldest institutions of higher learning in Kenya.
-It has multiple campuses scattered around Nairobi, each of them offering a different course, and some of them offering one course per campus.
-It is one of the best universities in both Kenya and Africa and offers Medicine, Law, Business Studies, the Arts, and many sciences.
+It has multiple campuses scattered around Nairobi.
+Each campus tend to offer a different course, and some of them offer one course per campus.
+Also it is one of the best universities in both Kenya and Africa and offers Medicine, Law, Business Studies, the Arts, and many sciences.
 It is also one of the most affordable universities in Kenya, with government-sponsored students paying a lot less for expensive courses like Medicine.
 The institution also offers parallel studies that cost a lot more in school fees.